top of page

 Jessica headshot.png

-Jessica Miller Councilor
+Jessica Miller, PhD Councilor

 Jessica Miller, PhD is a Developmental and Reproductive Toxicologist and Study Director at Inotiv, Inc. She specializes in rodent and rabbit developmental and reproductive toxicology including fertility (male and female), prenatal and postnatal development, juvenile, and multigenerational studies.
 Prior to her current role at Inotiv, Dr. Miller received her doctorate degree in Biomedical and Molecular sciences from Queen’s University in Kingston, Ontario, Canada where her research focused on reproductive immunology and infertility.
 She is currently an active member of the American College of Toxicology (ACT), Society of Toxicology (SOT), and Society for Birth Defects Research and Prevention (formerly the Teratology Society) and has published 24 peer-reviewed publications/abstracts in scientific journals.
 Most recently, she published a review in Trends and Molecular Medicine discussing emerging research avenues in the immunology of the female reproductive tract.